Global Methodist conference in Minneapolis to address LGBT inclusion is postponed

 "Waiting is a disappointment, but there are ways we can still come together and work for full inclusion," said Tollgaard, of Hamline Church United Methodist in St. Paul.

-Minnesotans had played a major roll in hosting the convention.
-For several years, Methodist clergy and lay members have been arranging detailed logistics for the thousands of visitors, everything from airport pickup to convention center welcome bags to tours of Minnesota landmarks like the Walker Art Center and Paisley Park.
+Minnesotans had played a major role in hosting the convention.
+For several years, Methodist clergy and lay members have been arranging detailed logistics for the thousands of visitors, ranging from airport pickup to convention center welcome bags to tours of Minnesota landmarks like the Walker Art Center and Paisley Park.

 Boland said volunteers have knitted thousands of purple scarves for those attending.